LostArtefacts/TRX/docs/trx/lua/reference/CONFIG.md

   A watcher a level script attaches goes when the level ends, as a [`trx.events`](EVENTS.md#events) listener does.
 One a game script attaches stays for as long as the game.

+  A level script runs before the level is read, where a handler can reach nothing the level carries.
+  The call for the value in force therefore waits until the level has its objects.
+Every other watcher is called as it is attached.

   Parameters:
   - <a id="config.on_change.key" name="config.on_change.key"></a>**`key`** (string).
 Dotted path to watch.
   - <a id="config.on_change.fn" name="config.on_change.fn"></a>**`fn`** (function).
 Called with the setting's value.